128technology/docs/docs/concepts_metadata.md

   |            |                          |           |
 ```

-###
+### Fragment TLV
-All fragments will have a metadata header and the fragment TLV added to the unencrypted portion of the metadata header.
-If the original packet already has a metadata header on it, the fragment TLV will be added to it.
+All fragments have a metadata header and the fragment TLV added to the unencrypted portion of the metadata header.
+If the original packet already has a metadata header on it, the fragment TLV is added to it.
 See [RFC791](https://datatracker.ietf.org/doc/html/rfc791) for information about IP fragmentation.

 ```
  0                   1                   2                   3